Eastern Pinesnake - Pituophis melanoleucus

 Global Conservation Status: Eastern Pinesnakes are listed as Least Concern by the IUCN Red List.
 Their NatureServe Global Conservation Status Rank is G4 (Apparently Secure).

-Federal Conservation Status: The Black Pinesnake, a subspecies of the Eastern Pinesnake known only from the extreme eastern Florida Parishes, is a federally threatened species.
+Federal Conservation Status: The Eastern Pinesnake is a federally threatened species and is known only from the extreme eastern Florida Parishes.

 ***If you live in the range of this subspecies in Louisiana and believe you may have observed this subspecies please let me know (take a picture if possible), as there may be more unknown populations in the Florida Parishes.***

-Author's Remarks: I have never observed this species in the wild.
+Author's Remarks: I have never observed this species alive in the wild, but I did get a DOR pine snake in Harrison County in April 2025 with a colleague.

 All images on site are sole property of B.M.
 Glorioso.
 To use any images on this site please contact me at: gloriosob429@gmail.com © 2020